fkie-cad/hexter/README.md

 Step through the file by pressing ENTER.
 Quit with "q".
 If searching something in continuous mode, type "n" to find next occurrence.
 The length value will be padded to fit a block size in continuous mode.
+Either use -file or -pid, not both.

 ### EXAMPLES ###
 Print 100 bytes from offset 20 in hex only style.